 Featuring interviews from some of the biggest names in genre cinema including Joe Dante, Robert Forster and Fred Williamson, this documentary tells the story of one of the best and hardest working exploitation filmmakers.

 There are many mavericks in the history of American independent cinema but there is only one Larry Cohen.
-Called “the John Cassavetes of exploitation” by another free-spirited figure of genre cinema, Joe Dante, Cohen’s numerous memorable films spanning three decades are recognizable by their guerrilla style and the larger-than-life performances by his actors.
-From BONE and BLACK CAESAR to Q and GOD TOLD ME TO, IT’S ALIVE and THE STUFF, Cohen has always left his unmissable mark on every genre of film he touched.
+Called “the John Cassavetes of exploitation” by another free-spirited figure of genre cinema, Joe Dante, Cohen's numerous memorable films spanning three decades are recognizable by their guerrilla style and the larger-than-life performances by his actors.
+From BONE and BLACK CAESAR to Q THE WINGED SERPENT, GOD TOLD ME TO, IT'S ALIVE and THE STUFF, Cohen has always left his unmissable mark on every genre of film he's touched.
 And now the man who has been telling stories for a living since 1960 is finally having his own told.